Skip to main content

 Flood Zone X is FEMA's designation for areas outside the high-risk Special Flood Hazard Area (SFHA).
 It encompasses both moderate-risk and minimal-risk areas, distinguished by whether the zone is "shaded" or "unshaded" on a Flood Insurance Rate Map (FIRM).
 Zone X is the most common flood zone designation in the United States, covering the majority of land area in most communities.

 While properties in Zone X face lower flood risk than those in zones like AE or VE, it is important to understand that lower risk does not mean no risk.
-According to FEMA, more than 20% of all National Flood Insurance Program (NFIP) claims come from properties in moderate-to-low risk zones.
+According to FEMA, over 40% of all National Flood Insurance Program (NFIP) claims come from properties in moderate-to-low risk zones.
 Flooding can happen anywhere it rains, and Zone X properties are not immune to storm surges, drainage failures, or unusually heavy precipitation events.

 Understanding which type of Zone X your property falls in, shaded or unshaded, helps you make informed decisions about flood insurance and risk mitigation.